-According to a July 1, 2025, search of the USFWS Wetlands Mapper, freshwater emergent and forested wetlands exist near the proposed place of use.
+According to a May 12, 2025, search of the USFWS Wetlands Mapper, freshwater emergent and forested wetlands exist near the proposed place of use.
+As the proposed use is to provide additional cool water to existing pools, these wetlands are not in the proposed place of use.
 No wetlands are involved in the project.
-Diverting water from groundwater wells will not impact wetlands in the surrounding area.
+Diverting water from a groundwater well will not impact wetlands in the surrounding area.